alienishi/react/README.md

 setUser(newUser);
 ```

 This temporarily "lies" to the TypeScript compiler that `{}` is of type `User`.
-You should follow up by setting the `user` state — if you don't, the rest of your code may rely on the fact that `user` is of type `User` and that may lead to runtime errors.
+You should follow up by setting the `user` state — if you don't, the rest of your code may rely on the fact that `user` is of type `User`, and that may lead to runtime errors.

 #### useCallback